Innocent Misrepresentation Examples

 For example, Mike sold Ted a stereo for $100, claiming it was fully operational.
 Ted bought the stereo based on that information, but the stereo turned out to be defective.
 Therefore, the court rescinded the agreement, Ted got his money back, and Mike got the stereo.

 In other cases, a new contract will be drawn up considering new information, if parties are still willing to proceed with a deal.
 A court may also award monetary damages based on the severity of the situation.

 If you want to know more about innocent misrepresentation examples, post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.